-- Include SEO and user-friendly content on each product page.
-Where this content shows up is dependent on your design.
+- Ask your content marketer to include SEO and user-friendly content on each product page.
+Where this content shows up is dependent upon your design.

 - Use page numbers to add context and communicate that you have multiple options to meet your customer’s unique needs.

-- Empower buyers to filter your products by price, reviews, relevance – helping them leverage your selection based on their priorities.
+- Empower buyers to filter your products by price, reviews, relevance which will help them leverage your selection based on their priorities.

-The last step in a customer’s buying decision is to checkout from your ecommerce site, after they’ve filled their cart up with everything they need.
-This is the moment of truth – will they enter their payment details, or leave the payment gateway, and their cart abandoned?
+The last step in a customer’s buying decision is to complete the checkout process on your eCommerce site after they’ve filled their cart up with everything they need.
+This is the moment of truth: Will they enter their payment details, or leave the payment gateway and abandon their cart?

 JCPenney provides everything a customer needs to confirm and process an order at a glance.
 I don’t have to scroll or search.
 Free shipping upsells and promotions are outlined at the top.
 Individual product details are neatly presented, and subtotals and totals are tallied to the right.

-The use of graphic design, structured text, and easy-to-read font allows me to feel confident in my buying decision.
+The use of graphic design, structured text, and easy-to-read font allow me to feel confident in my buying decision.

 JCPenney – Emphasis on Help and Support in a Mobile World